A non-Archimedean theory of complex spaces and the cscK problem: Introduction

 In this setting the YTD conjecture can be stated as follows: \begin{conjecture}[YTD Conjectrue] The Mabuchi functional is coercive if, and only if, $(X, \alpha)$ is \emph{uniformly K-stable} in the sense of \cite{SD18,DR17kstability}. \end{conjecture}

-\begin{remark} When $X$ is a Kähler variety of klt singularities and admits a resolution of singularities of nef relative anticanonical bundle, by combining works of \cite{BJT24extremal, PT24singular}, we have that the coercivity of the Mabuchi functional implies the existence of a positive closed current in $\alpha$, that is a cscK metric on the regular locus, and has bounded potential.
-In this generality, the above conjecture is completly open. \end{remark}
+\begin{remark} When $X$ is a Kähler variety of klt singularities either $\Q$-Gorenstein smoothable, or admitting a resolution of singularities of nef relative anticanonical bundle, by \cite{PTT24singularcsckmetrics} in the first case, and combining works of \cite{BJT24extremal, PT24singular} in the second case, we have that the coercivity of the Mabuchi functional implies the existence of a positive closed current in $\alpha$, that is a cscK metric on the regular locus, and has bounded potential.
+In this generality, the above conjecture is completely open. \end{remark}